kaito-project/grit/docs/proposals/20250221-gpu-workload-checkpointing-and-restoration.md

   // CheckpointName is used to specify Checkpoint resource. only Checkpoint in the same namespace of Restore will be selected.
   // Only checkpointed Checkpoint will be accepted, and checkpointed data will be used for restoring pod.
   CheckpointName string
+  // OwnerRef is used for selecting restoration pod.
+	// Both OwnerRef and Selector are used for selecting restoration pod, and you can choose to use either one of them.
+	// But recommend to use OwnerRef for pods which created by controller(like Deployment).
 	// Pod will be selected as target pod for restoring with following conditions:
-  // 1. pod has labels which match this selector
+	// 1. pod has owner reference which equal to this owner reference.
 	// 2. pod spec has the same hash value corresponding to Checkpoint.
+	OwnerRef metav1.OwnerReference
+	// Selector is also used for selecting restoration pod.
+	// and recommend to use selector for standalone pod.
 	Selector *metav1.LabelSelector
 }

 type RestoreStatus struct {
+  // restoration pod is located on this node
+	// +optional
+	NodeName string `json:"nodeName,omitempty"`
   // the pod specified by TargetPod is selected for restoring.
   TargetPod string
   // state machine of Restore Phase: Pending --> Restoring --> Restored or Failed.